 D.: "Now you see what you have done, Elizabeth.
+You goto

-You go to sleep.
-Good night."
+sleep.
+Good might."

 With this the curtain falls over Daddy's eyes, his ear drums become muffled so that if there were any more calls he didn't hear them.
 So far as he is aware this was the end of the drama.